-American Canyon: American Canyon is not far from the exit off of Interstate 80 right after leaving Solano County.
-It feels a lot more like busy greater Bay Area than the rest of the county.
+American Canyon is not far from the exit off of Interstate 80 right after leaving Vallejo in Solano County.
+It feels a lot more like the busy greater Bay Area than the rest of the county.

-Napa: Next on the drive headed north is the city of Napa which is by far the biggest in the region.
-Here’s where you can find a bigger mix of hotels at various price points, as well as an enormous number of restaurants.
+Next on the drive headed north is the city of Napa.
+Napa is by far the biggest city in the region.
+Here you can find a mix of hotels at various price points, as well as an enormous number of restaurants.

-Oakville & Rutherford: Between the bigger towns is a quieter stretch of road where a number of the heavy hitters of California wine are located, including Cakebread Cellars, Opus One, and Grgich Hills.
+Between the bigger towns is a quieter stretch of road where a number of the heavy hitters of California wine are located.
+These include Cakebread Cellars, Opus One, and Grgich Hills.
 Oakville Grocery is a famous stop for local gourmet foods.

-Calistoga: The city of Calistoga sits atop volcanic activity that creates hot springs in the area.
-It was established as a spa town in the 1800s and continues to be known for its many resorts with geothermally heated pools and mud baths.
+At the far north west end of the county is the city of Calistoga.
+Calistoga sits atop volcanic activity that creates hot springs in the area.
+It was established as a spa town in the 1800s, and continues to be known for its many resorts with geothermally heated pools and mud baths.